 The good news is that most lawsuit funding companies do fund:

-- Product liability cases for defective products such as Roundup lawsuit loans.
+- Product liability cases for defective products.

 - Personal injury cases, such as car accident lawsuit loans, slip and fall lawsuit funding, and premises liability settlement funding.